memgonzales/memgonzales/README.md

 In 2022, I founded the [DLSU Association for Computing Machinery (ACM) Student Chapter](https://www.facebook.com/dlsu.acm) to promote activities for fellow students interested in research and applied computing.

 I also enjoy competitive programming.
-In the 2022 [International Collegiate Programming Contest (ICPC)](https://icpc.global/) Asia-Manila Regionals, our team was recognized as the top Philippine team and the first to solve a problem.
+In the 2022 [International Collegiate Programming Contest (ICPC)](https://icpc.global/) Asia-Manila Regionals, our team ranked fifth and was recognized as the top Philippine team and the first to solve a problem.